11 Tips to Improve Battery Life on M1 MacBook Pro & Air

 Being an Apple user, you should be aware that keeping the macOS and installed apps reduces half of the issues.
 The first question that strikes while concerning the laptops and smartphones is, how long will the battery run?
 And nowadays, people ask how many years the battery will work?
 To some extent, these questions are illogical, as it totally depends on how carefully you’re using the MacBook, how many times do you charge the MacBook M1? and more.

-Your first step towards improving the battery life should be keeping the macOS and installed applications up to date.
-In the coming days, mostly all the apps will be M1-optimized; therefore, instead of updating them manually, why not turn on Automatic Updates for both macOS and Applications.
+Your first step towards improving the battery life should be keeping macOS and installed applications up to date.
+In the coming days, most of the apps will be M1-optimized; therefore, instead of updating them manually, why not turn on Automatic Updates for both macOS and Applications?

 To Update macOS: